agrosjs/agros/.github/CONTRIBUTING.md

 rush build
 ```

-After executing the commands above, the packages will be watched to compile from TS to JS automatically.
+After executing the commands above, the packages will be compiled from TS to JS automatically.

-## Versioning

-Please note that the version must follow the following conventions:
-The version is seperated by `major`, `minor` and `patch` parts:
-1. `major` means major updates, usually represents the API changes or some APIs are deleted
-2. `minor` means the new version add some new APIs or refactor the existed APIs
-3. `patch` means some bugs are fixed

-## Publish Packages

-> NOTE: Only core contributors can publish packages, by merging from other branch to `master` and add a tag in `agros@<number>.<number>.<number>` format.
-After a commit on `master` is beeing tagged, the CI will build and publish all packages automatically.
+Once you finish your development work, you should make a Pull Request from your branch to `origin/master` on GitHub.

 ## Pull Request Guidelines